Colorado - Home Electrification and Appliance Rebate (HEAR) Program

 Eligible Technologies

-clothes washers water heaters heat pumps energy mgmt. systems/building controls duct/air sealing insulation hvac
+heat pumps energy mgmt. systems/building controls duct/air sealing insulation hvac electric cooking appliance heat pump water heater cold climate heat pump electrical panel electrical wiring

 Incentive Amount